svellucci18/code-quiz/psuedocode.md

 - Find a way to look for the correct answer inside of the text rather than being exactly equal.
 - Add numbers dynamically to the answer choices.
 - Data attribute consolidation
+- for the correct/incorrect answer prompts, build a timer within this function and set the time = to when you answer the following question.

+Scoreboard tips:
+Set empty array to whatever is stored in the storage when the page loads.
+-dynamically create the scoreboard in the content box when the highscores (upper left) link is clicked.
+-Use the array to populate the list getItem